Wednesday, 25 January 2012

 Golden Pheasant - Wolferton, Norfolk, Saturday 14th January 2012

 Last week, from Saturday 14th to Sunday 22nd January, I spent nine days birding every moment of daylight, and for even some time after dark too.
 I was on a trip with Lee Evans, Chris Baines, and Mike Warner (thanks for all the driving Mike).
-It was great fun: I saw 10 birds new to me, and saw plenty of others better than I’d ever seen before; I learnt loads, and had a good laugh.
+I saw 11 birds new to me, and saw plenty of others better than I’d ever seen before; I learnt loads, and had a good laugh.

 Our plan was to see every bird species on mainland Britain during the week, wherever they were.
 There were so many great birds in the south west we didn’t get to Wales, Yorkshire, or Scotland as planned; but that didn’t stop us seeing loads and loads of great birds.
 We started in Norfolk, and travelled through Suffolk, Essex (a beautiful place away from the towns), Surrey, Berkshire, Hampshire, Cornwall, Devon, Dorset, and ended in Buckinghamshire.

-I saw a total 186 species (using the BOU taxonomy).
+I saw a total 187 species (using BOU taxonomy).
 Lee managed 193, using the taxonomy of his UK400 Club, and counting heard-only birds (which I didn't on this trip).

 We saw too much for me to attempt to describe it all here, but the highlights were: the striking Dark-eyed Junco showing so well in the dramatic setting of a New Forest clearing, our exciting cross-country dash to see a Little Auk in Buckinghamshire before it got too dark, and me finding probably the first Swallow in the UK in 2012.